afauch/SSUI-Homework-3/README.md

 # SSUI-Homework-3

-**Github Pages** (This one isn't working): http://afaucher.me/SSUI-Homework-3/
-Note: Currently having issues with Github Pages (I host my portfolio on this Github account and it seems to be conflicting with this assignment).
+**Github Pages** (This one isn't working): http://afaucher.me/SSUI-Homework-3/ Currently having issues with Github Pages (I host my portfolio on this Github account and it seems to be conflicting with this assignment).

 **Bitballoon** (This one works): http://cameraman-lion-88502.bitballoon.com/ I threw this up on Bitballoon, which will expire in a day or two.
 Site works as intended.